HyperEvent: A Strong Baseline for Dynamic Link Prediction via Relative Structural Encoding: experiment

-This ablation evaluates the Enhanced Correlation Vector's contribution by comparing model performance when replacing the full 12-dimensional correlation vector with a reduced version using only 1-hop neighborhood overlap distance.
-As Table \ref{tab:d12} indicates, removing multi-hop structural correlations causes consistent and substantial performance degradation.
+This ablation evaluates the contribution of the relative structural encoding vector by comparing model performance when replacing the full 12-dimensional relative structural encoding vector (integrating equations \ref{dab}, \ref{dab_0}, and \ref{dab_2}) with a reduced version using only 1-hop neighborhood overlap distance (Equation \ref{dab}).
+As Table \ref{tab:d12} indicates, removing multi-hop structural features causes consistent and substantial performance degradation.
 The MRR drops range from 4.06\% on Wiki to a drastic 67.91\% on Review, with all five datasets exhibiting declines exceeding 10\% except Wiki.
 This degradation proves particularly severe for datasets like Review and Comment, where node interactions involve complex higher-order dependencies.